ankanr/edvicer-test/README.md

-# Getting Started with Create React App
+# Assignment for Edvicer Front End Developer Internship

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was done using React.js only.

+To get a copy of the project run `git clone `

 ## Available Scripts

+Before running any scripts do run `npm install`.

 In the project directory, you can run: